Mikerah/ts-coded-merkle-tree/README.md

-# ts-coded-merkle-tree
+# coded-merkle-tree

-A typescript implementation of a coded merkle tree
+An implementation of coded merkle trees